Generalized Anxiety Disorder: Symptoms, Causes, And Treatments

 Anxiety doesn’t need to take over your life – you are not alone

-According to the Anxiety and Depression Association of America (ADAA), generalized anxiety disorder is persistent, excessive, and unfounded worry that is experienced on more days than not for a period of at least six months.
+According to the Anxiety and Depression Association of America (ADAA), generalized anxiety disorder involves persistent, excessive, and unfounded worry that is experienced on more days than not for a period of at least six months.
+People with GAD may experience persistent signs and symptoms of GAD, including excessive worry and tension, which may benefit from comprehensive health information and intervention from a health professional.

 In essence, it entails experiencing a persistent feeling of dread without any discernible cause, persisting even after overcoming specific experiences or actions.
 This relentless anxiety persists regardless of ongoing activities or apparent resolution of concerns, significantly impeding the completion of daily tasks and potentially detrimentally affecting normal life at home and in the workplace.